SpaceX plans to use spaceships for Earth passenger transit

 Once it arrives, it executes a landing not unlike the current Falcon 9 first stage at another landing/launch pad, where passengers disembark.

 Musk didn’t put any specific timeline on this particular use of the company’s rocket tech, though it did look like the future BFR craft was being used, which SpaceX is set to start building in as few as 6 to 9 months.
+He did later add that cost for a seat on the Earth BFR express should be about the same as “full fare economy” on most airlines today.

 The BFR is a next-generation rocket and ship combined platform that SpaceX intends to create to replace all of its current rockets and spacecraft, including Falcon 9, Falcon Heavy and Dragon.
 By focusing on one multipurpose spaceship, the company hopes to be able to achieve cost efficiencies that make it possible to reach Mars on its projected timeline, which sets 2022 for the first cargo craft landings.